 4-7-8 breathing — 5 rounds (10 min)

 You get home at 7 PM.
 Parents eat at 9.
-That 2-hour window is where the emptiness arrives, you call friends, and when they don't answer — you go out alone anyway.
-This tab is entirely about this window.
-Every minute of it.
+That 2-hour window is where you feel the emptiness, make the call, and go out — even alone when no one answers.
+This tab is entirely dedicated to this window.

 7:00

-Arrive home — go straight to shower, don't sit down first
+Go straight to shower — don't sit first

-The moment you enter the house: go directly to the bathroom and shower.
-Don't sit on the couch first — sitting without a plan in the first 10 minutes is when the restlessness starts.
+The moment you enter the house, go to the bathroom.
+Don't sit on the couch first — sitting without a plan is where restlessness begins.
 The shower is your arrival ritual.
-Hot shower, 10 minutes.
-By the time you're out and changed, you're already settled.
+10 minutes.
+By the time you're out and changed, you're settled and the first 15 minutes are handled.

-Your personal anchor activity — chosen in advance, not in the moment
+Your pre-decided anchor activity — chosen the night before

-If the urge to call friends arrives — the 20-minute rule
+When the urge arrives — the 20-minute rule

 8:30